facebook/relay/docs/Introduction-QuickStartGuide.md

 Before starting, make sure to check out our [Prerequisites](./prerequisites.html) and [Installation and Setup](./installation-and-setup.html) guides.
 As mentioned in the prerequisites, we need to make sure that we've set up a GraphQL server and schema.

-Fortunately, we are going to be using this [example todo list app](https://github.com/relayjs/relay-examples/tree/master/todo), which already has a  [server](https://github.com/relayjs/relay-examples/blob/master/todo/server.js) and schema [schema](https://github.com/relayjs/relay-examples/blob/master/todo/data/schema.graphql) available for us to use:
+Fortunately, we are going to be using this [example todo list app](https://github.com/relayjs/relay-examples/tree/master/todo), which already has a [server](https://github.com/relayjs/relay-examples/blob/master/todo/server.js) and [schema](https://github.com/relayjs/relay-examples/blob/master/todo/data/schema.graphql) available for us to use:

 ```graphql
 # From schema.graphql